 Overall, digital pianos are designed to replicate the sound and feel of an acoustic piano and are suitable for both live performance and practice.
 MIDI keyboards, on the other hand, are more suited for use in a studio setting with a computer or other MIDI-compatible device and are highly customizable in terms of sound selection and control.

 Another critical aspect is the weighted keys.
-Digital pianos usually have weighted keys that best suit for beginners to learn and develop piano techniques.
+Digital pianos usually have weighted keys that are best suited for beginners to learn and develop piano techniques.
 The Yamaha P-45 is a great choice for beginners because it provides a realistic playing experience, has useful features to aid in learning, and is a trusted and reputable brand.

 On the other hand, if you are learning piano and are more interested in creating music, having a MIDI keyboard will meet your needs.
 The Alesis Melody 61 MKII is a good pick for beginners who want full-sized keys with speakers and a variety of built-in features.
 It provides a realistic playing experience, is easy to set up and use, and comes with everything a beginner needs to get started.